TatsuUkraine/flutter_sticky_infinite_list/README.md

   /// to define when header should be stick to the bottom of
   /// content.
   ///
-  /// If this method not provided or it returns `0`,
+  /// If this method returns `0`,
   /// header will be in sticky state until list item
   /// will be visible inside view port
+  ///
+  /// If this method not provided or it returns null, header
+  /// will be sticky until offset equals to
+  /// header size
   minOffsetProvider: (StickyState<int> state) {},

-  /// Header alignment
+  /// Header alignment against main axis direction
   ///
-  /// Use [HeaderAlignment] to align header to left,
-  /// right, top or bottom side
+  /// See [HeaderMainAxisAlignment] for more info HeaderMainAxisAlignment mainAxisAlignment: HeaderMainAxisAlignment.start,

+  /// Header alignment against cross axis direction
   ///
+  /// See [HeaderCrossAxisAlignment] for more info HeaderCrossAxisAlignment crossAxisAlignment: HeaderCrossAxisAlignment.start,

+  /// Header position against scroll axis for relative positioned headers
-  /// Optional.
-Default value [HeaderAlignment.topLeft]
+  ///
-  headerAlignment: HeaderAlignment.topLeft,
+  /// Only for relative header positioning HeaderPositionAxis positionAxis: HeaderPositionAxis.mainAxis,

+  /// List item padding, see [EdgeInsets] for more info EdgeInsets padding: const EdgeInsets.all(8.0),

   /// Scroll direction
   ///